shyamal2411/FirstWebsite/readme.md

-This is personal portfolio project under the guidance of Tanay Pratap sir.
+#portfolio

-Just trying my hands on web dev!
+This is my first portfolio